 Every day we also conduct guided tours of all the Depot’s storage and working areas.
 Would you like to participate and see the entire collection up close?
 Reserve a place for free at the start of your visit (possible soon!).
 Please note that capacity is limited.
 If you want more information, ask a member of the Depot’s staff in the entrance area.Plan your visit

-The depot has a (literally) glistening exterior and a spectacular interior.
+The Depot has a (literally) glistening exterior and a spectacular interior.
 Another special experience awaits visitors who take the express lift to the sixth floor.
-The Depot’s roof not only provides a spectacular panoramic view of the city, but it also has a a restaurant, led by chef Jim de Jong, beautifully situated in a green oasis.
-And all of this in the heart of Rotterdam!More about the restaurant
+The Depot’s roof not only provides a spectacular panoramic view of the city, but it also has a a restaurant, named Renilde, led by chef Jim de Jong, beautifully situated in a green oasis.
+And all of this in the heart of Rotterdam!More about Restaurant Renilde

 The Depot is a workplace.
 Who works in the Depot?